 The program promotes careful consideration of plant selection, irrigation, maintenance, fertilization and pesticide application that does not compromise Florida’s environment.

 Various local and state fertilizer and landscape maintenance codes can be complicated.
 Greenscape Alliance had the idea to make a FREE resource- the fertilizer and landscape maintenance code comparison chart to help understand these differences by making them clear and concise.

-Please view this comparison chart to see the differences in rules for our local municipalities provided in English and Spanish.
+Please click on the image of the comparison chart to see the differences in rules for our local municipalities provided in English and Spanish.

 Do I need a license to apply fertilizer?

 Yes.
-Each induvial that applies fertilizer commercially in the state of Florida must obtain a Limited Urban Commercial Fertilizer Application Certification (LUF).
+Each individual that applies fertilizer commercially in the state of Florida must obtain a Limited Urban Commercial Fertilizer Application Certification (LUF).

 Do I need a license to spray Roundup?